greenelab/greenelab.com/research/index.md

 redirect_from: /publications
 ---

-There's a lot of public data about biological systems under various perturbations.
+There are millions of samples that have been subjected to genome-wide profiling and these data are freely downloadable.
-But they are also noisy.
+Our lab develops algorithms that integrate these data to help us understand how biological systems work.
-Our lab develops algorithms that integrate that data to model complex biological systems.
+The breadth of these data help us probe many different biological conditions, including those with limited data, such as rare diseases.
-We do this because we want to understand how biological systems work.
+We recognize that our lab won't have all the answers, or even all of the questions, so we aim to develop systems that any biologist can use to interpret these data.
-This way when we need to intervene to improve health we aren't taking a shot in the dark.
+We also strive to make our workflows robust and reusable for other computational scientists.
-We recognize that our lab won't have all the answers, or even all of the questions, so we develop systems that any biologist can use.
+Our open, rigorous and transparent approach to research facilitates such reuse.

 <!-- get paper data from json -->
 {% assign papers = site.data.research-output | sort: "date" | reverse %}